-The camp was established in 1948 on an area of 0.03 square kilometres.
-In 1967, Palestinians who had taken refuge in the Golan Heights and were displaced as a result of the 1967 Arab-Israeli war moved into the camp.
+Jaramana camp is 8 km from Damascus on the road to Damascus International Airport.
+The camp was established in 1948 and occupies an area of 0.03 square kilometres.
+Historically, the camp has been inhabited by those displaced by the conflict in 1948, as well as Palestinians who had taken refuge in the Golan Heights and were displaced as a result of the 1967 Arab-Israeli hostilities.

 Palestine refugees from Syria have been severely affected by the ongoing armed conflict in the country.